Police searching for 2 ‘escaped’ kangaroos in Ohio

 “That’s our biggest fear right now, we don’t want people to start hunting them,” Taylor said.
 “If people can stay in the area and keep an eye [on the kangaroo], please do that, but do not approach.”

-Taylor said that anyone who may have lost a kangaroo should reach out to police immediately.
+Taylor said that anyone who may have lost a kangaroo should reach out to the police immediately.

 “If anyone has information, I don’t care, I just want these things safe and the people safe,” he said.